Crossroads (British TV series): Locations

 In 1970, the series gained an O.B unit, giving it the freedom to do location shooting.
 Originally, Tanworth-in-Arden, south of Solihull, was used for King's Oak, although outside scenes were only occasionally used.
 Under Central, more location shooting began to be featured.
 Some early King's Oak location material was also filmed in Wolverhampton.
-The most famous location – as seen in the programme during the 1960s and 1970s was not a motel at all, but The Shropshire Agricultural Institution (now called North Shropshire College).
+The most famous location – as seen in the program during the 1960s and 1970s was not a motel at all, but The Shropshire Agricultural Institution (now called North Shropshire College).
 In October 2019 two of the buildings used during filming, teaching block and Bridden accommodation block were removed from the site.

 It has also been suggested that Crossroads was filmed at a 1960s motel on Stratford Road in Alcester Warwickshire called CherryTrees (the buildings were demolished in 2001 and a care home was built), however it was a nearby petrol station (now closed) that was used in the early 1980s for filming a couple of outdoor scenes of the Crossroads garage.
 After the in-story destruction of the motel by fire, the revamped motel was filmed from 1982 at the Golden Valley Hotel (now Jurys Inn) in Cheltenham; from 1985 filming moved to the Penns Hall Hotel (now Ramada Jarvis Birmingham) in Sutton Coldfield, the changed appearance explained as being due to rebuilding.
 At the time of the move to Sutton Coldfield, new studio sets were also introduced.

 Other locations included the canal (including Gas Street Basin) behind the studios in Birmingham; in-story this was the King's Oak Canal, on which hairdresser Vera Downend had a boat.
 The Chateau Impney Hotel also featured numerous times, most famously when Hugh proposed to Meg in 1973, and it was used to hold their wedding party two years later.
 The Chateau Impney was renamed the Droitwich Hotel on-screen.
 St Laurence's Church in Alvechurch was the setting for Jill and Adam Chance's wedding in 1983.
 Hagley Hall was used for the wedding reception.
 Helios Health Club based in Brierley Hill was used as the location for the Motel Health Club, filmed on Mondays when the health club was closed.

 In 1985, Crossroads gained its first set of full length opening titles, filmed around Sutton Coldfield, Tanworth-in-Arden and in Birmingham city centre.

 The revived Crossroads from 2001 was still set in the West Midlands; however, exterior shots were filmed at locations in and around Nottingham, such as Bingham and Redmile.

 The original series was recorded at ATV's/Central's Broad Street studios in Birmingham, while the revived series was filmed at Carlton Studios in Nottingham.